TheHackerWitch-Official/ch4kra.github.io/_posts/2022-08-04-HTB-Writeup-Debugging-Interface.markdown

 layout: post
 title: "HTB Writeup: Debugging Interface"
 date: 2022-08-04 09:00:00 -0500
-description:
+description: Debugging Interface is a HackTheBox challenge created by diogt.
+It is part of the "Intro To Hardware Hacking" track.
-img: # img.jpg (should route to imgs)
+img: debugger/header.jpg
 tags: [HTB, Writeup, Hardware Hacking, Debugging Interface, SALEAE]
 ---
 Debugging Interface is a HackTheBox challenge created by diogt.
-It is part of the Intro to Hardware Hacking track.
+It is part of the "Intro to Hardware Hacking" track.

 ## Description